Reactive Hypoglycemia or Afternoon Slump?

 Severe slump symptoms include a profound and intense desire to sleep, muscle fatigue, sweating, the shakes, headaches, changes in vision, or any combination of these symptoms.
 These symptoms are not signs of "normal" sluggishness that can occur in mid-morning or the afternoon.

-If these symptoms become severe enough that they decrease your ability to complete tasks, you may want to seek advice from a physician to rule out certain health problems.
+If these symptoms become severe enough that they decrease your ability to complete tasks, you may want to seek advice from a physician to rule out certain health problems that can be potential afternoon slump causes.

 Reactive Hypoglycemia: Low Blood Sugar in People Without Diabetes